×

 • Legal and mental health professionals can provide critical guidance and help survivors navigate post-separation challenges safely.

-Finding Legal Help in New Jersey for Co-Parenting with an Abuser
+Find a Family Law Attorney in New Jersey for Co-Parenting with an Abuser

-At Lawrence Law, our experienced family law attorneys understand the complexities of post-separation abuse and high-conflict custody cases.
+At Lawrence Law, our experienced New Jersey family law attorneys understand the complexities of post-separation abuse and high-conflict custody cases.
 We help survivors establish strong legal protections, enforce custody agreements, and confidently navigate the legal system.

 Super Lawyers 2024